-That means the cost to buy this unit includes more than most at this price level.
+That means the cost to buy the MIG 135 includes more than most at this price level.
 For this reason, you may even hear some users say the quality to price “ratio” is favorable.

-The MIG 135 offers small shops a lot of new abilities, but Eastwood kept the control panel simple.
+The MIG 135 offers small shops with many new abilities, but Eastwood kept the control panel simple.
 It has an on/off switch, a voltage control knob, and a WFS knob.
 That is it.

 At this price level, it is common to find a stepped voltage control selector switch.
 That means you often get only four or five voltage settings to choose from, but not so with the MIG 135.